-A relevant forecasting method to predict revenue components assist in maintaining fiscal estimates to avoid the risks which arise from imprudent policy settings but the pressure on financing and sometimes it may bring erratic policy outcome.
+Recent initiatives from Bangladesh government to modernize tax system kindle a flare of hope of moving ahead from the perspective of tax revenue effort, but lack of institutional capacity and absence of a neoteric forecasting method are hindering the enhancement of tax effort in Bangladesh.
+A relevant forecasting method to predict revenue components assists to maintain accuracy of fiscal estimates to avoid the risks which arise from imprudent policy settings leading to huge pressure on financing and sometimes it may bring erratic policy outcome.

+IV.
 Methodology

-Data Description
+IV.
+A. Data Description

-To specify a model for the purpose of forecasting the tax revenue, monthly data of Tax were collected from Ministry of Finance (MoF), Bangladesh.
-The collected dataset dataset of a total of 101 observations from July 2004 to November 2012.
+To specify a model for the purpose of forecasting the tax revenue, monthly data of Tax revenue were collected from Ministry of Finance (MoF), Bangladesh.
+The collected dataset consists of a total of 101 observations from July 2004 to November 2012.
 Out of these 101 observations, 84 data points were used to specify a model and the remainders were used in this exercise to check for the fit of the specified model.